 Canon G9 X Mark II versus Canon M10

 The Canon PowerShot G9 X Mark II and the Canon EOS M10 are two digital cameras that were revealed to the public, respectively, in January 2017 and October 2015.
-The G9X Mark II is a fixed lens compact, while the EOS M10 is a mirrorless interchangeable lens camera.
+The G9X Mark II is a fixed lens compact, while the M10 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (G9X Mark II) and an APS-C sensor.
-The G9X Mark II has a resolution of 20 megapixel, whereas the EOS M10 provides 17.9 MP.
+The G9X Mark II has a resolution of 20 megapixel, whereas the M10 provides 17.9 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon G9 X Mark II and the Canon M10 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the G9X Mark II – represents the basis for the calculations across all the size and weight measures).
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the G9X Mark II – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M10 is notably larger (27 percent) than the Canon G9 X Mark II.
-In this context, it is worth noting that neither the G9X Mark II nor the EOS M10 are weather-sealed.
+In this context, it is worth noting that neither the G9X Mark II nor the M10 are weather-sealed.